Dasharo/docs/docs/unified-test-documentation/dasharo-security/20F-me-neuter.md

 1. Proceed with the
    [Generic test setup: OS post installation steps](../generic-test-setup.md#post-installation).

-## MNE001.001 Intel ME mode option is available and has the correct default state
+## MNE001.001 ME disable option is available and has the correct default state

 **Test description**